What is a hybrid working environment?

 Titi Lucas, communications manager at Evenbreak, an accessible job search site for disabled people, told The Big Issue hybrid working is more popular because the pandemic showed remote working was possible.

-Why is hybrid work better?
+Is hybrid work better?

 Giving employees flexibility to work from home can improve staff wellbeing and increase productivity, which benefits both the employee and employer.
 Other benefits cited by businesses include the reduction of overheads, such as office rent, the ability to recruit people from all over the country, or the world, and reduced sickness levels.